-Households with poor sanitation and water services are at risk of contracting infectious diseases.
-People living with HIV/AIDS are at the highest risk as their immune system is vulnerable.
 The health and well-being of those infected with the HI virus are directly affected by the quality of their living environment.
-Poor sanitation and water services present the risk of exposure to infectious diseases and illnesses to which HIV positive people are particularly susceptible - including diarrhoeas and cholera.
-Good water and sanitation services reduce a significant area of stress on the ailing immune systems of those with the virus, and can thereby support the maintenance of strong immune functioning.
+Poor sanitation and water services present the risk of exposure to infectious diseases and illnesses to which HIV positive people are particularly susceptible including diarrhoeas and cholera.
+Good water and sanitation services reduce a significant area of stress on the ailing immune systems of those with the virus, and can thereby support the maintenance of strong immune functioning: this in turn can extend the period before antiretroviral treatment becomes necessary, or before people fall prey to a range of opportunistic infections which eventually prove fatal.
 For those who have AIDS, and for those who care for them, clean water, accessible and hygienic toilets, hand-washing facilities next to the toilets and effective grey water disposal systems are essential.
 People affected by HIV/ AIDS need toilet facilities close-by as they may be too weak to walk too far.
 The size of the toilet structure should also be able to accommodate two people as caregivers may need to help the vulnerable in the toilet.
-To ensure dignity, privacy should always be emphasized and proritised when toilets are provided to the vulnerable.
+To ensure dignity, privacy should always be emphasized and prioritized when toilets are provided to the vulnerable.

 Mainstreaming of HIV and AIDS prevent further infections and also mitigate the risks and minimizes impact there from.
 The IDP Manager and HIV Coordinator need to work closely together in ensuring mainstreaming of HIV/AIDS in all stages of a municipal project including planning, implementation, operation and maintenance.
 WSAs need to always engage the local clinics or hospitals, households affected by HIV/AIDS as well as the caregivers to establish the extent in which communities are affected by HIV/AIDS and also understand the water services needs of those affected.
-Municipalities should ensure their WSDPs, IDPs, water services master plans and business plans incorporate an approach on how the needs of households affected by HIV/ AIDS will be addressed.
+Municipalities should ensure their WSDPs, IDPs, water services master plans and business plans incorporate an approach on how the needs of households affected by HIV/AIDS will be addressed.